ShahjalalShohag/shahjalalshohag.github.io/_posts/2022-03-03-appreciation.md

 ### Appreciation
 From now on, you will receive an appreciation from YouKn0wWho for being a dedicated and awesome programmer (if you really are).
 You will get the following incentives:
-- **Take back the 50% money of what you have paid for the course.**
+- **Get 50% discount in your next course.**
-- 1h of 1:1 video meeting with me.
+- 30 minutes of 1:1 video meeting with me.
 - An appreciation letter and an official shoutout from my Facebook page.
 - A grand treat from me if you can somehow meet up with me in real life!
 - ~~Certificates (who cares about them lmao)~~